-Distribution: Chiefly east of the Cascades crest in Washington; Alaska south to California, east to Montana and Wyoming.
+Distribution: Occurring east of the Cascades crest in Washington; Alaska south to California, east to Montana and Wyoming.

 Habitat: Dry to moist open woods, low to mid-elevations in the mountains.

 Glandular-pubescent, perennial herbs, the stems 2-6 dm. tall, leafy throughout.